A de Broglie-Bohm Model of Pure Shape Dynamics: $N$-body system: Outcome Problem and de Broglie-Bohm Theory

-so the state $|A_n\rangle$ of subsystem $i$ is recorded as a shift of size $n$ in system $j$.
+where the $|\chi\rangle$'s denote the complementary part of subsystems, so the state $|A_n\rangle$ of subsystem $i$ is recorded as a shift of size $n$ in subsystem $j$.
 However, expressing the same interaction in the $B$-basis leads to a reverse measurement,

 in which the state $|B_m\rangle$ of subsystem $j$ is recorded as a shift in the state of subsystem $i$.
-Thus, the distinction between system and apparatus depends on the basis in which we express the system.
+Thus, the distinction between subsystem and apparatus depends on the basis in which we express the subsystem.

-This observation is an aspect of the well-known \emph{basis selection problem}.
+This observation is an aspect of the well-known \emph{basis selection problem}, which has many additional facets.
 This problem necessarily arises when one tries to obtain definite outcomes from unitary evolution alone.
-The question is: ``In which basis are the definite outcomes selected?"
-The problem is that the probabilities calculated using the Born rule depend on the selected basis.
-This happens because the expansion in a basis is linear, while the Born rule is a modulus squared.
+The question is: ``In which basis are the definite outcomes selected?''
+The problem is that the probabilities calculated using the Born rule depend on the selected basis, which readily follows from the fact that the expansion in a basis is linear, whereas the Born rule is a modulus squared.
 So whether the Born rule is applied in the $A$-basis or in the $B$-basis leads in general to distinct probability distributions.

-The claim of the so-called ``einselection programme'' is that \emph{decoherence}, i.e. the weak interaction between the apparatus (in the previous example the subsystem $j$) and the environment, selects a preferred ``pointer" basis (for good and general accounts of decoherence, see \cite{431,685}; for a recent and accessible introduction to einselection and related ideas, see \cite{740}).
-To simplify the presentation we change the notation and consider the entire environment of subsystem $j$ as a combined system on a $D^{N-1}:=\frac{\prod_{i=1}^N d_i}{d_j}$-dimensional Hilbert space $\mathcal H_{\text{env}}$, so we write the state $|\psi\rangle$ of the universe as
+The claim of the so-called ``einselection programme'' is that \emph{decoherence}, i.e., the weak interaction between the apparatus (in the previous example the subsystem $j$) and the environment, selects a preferred ``pointer'' basis (for good and general accounts of decoherence, see \citealp{431,685}; for a recent and accessible introduction to einselection and related ideas, see \citealp{740}).
+To simplify the presentation, let us change the notation and consider the entire environment of subsystem $j$ as a combined system on a $D^{N-1}:=\frac{\prod_{i=1}^N d_i}{d_j}$-dimensional Hilbert space $\mathcal H_{\text{env}}$, so the state $|\psi\rangle$ of the universe can be written as

 Let us now consider a generic nonvanishing interaction between subsystem $j$ and its environment, which means that the universe evolves as